 HOA operation: Some radio ops are within an HOA community.
 These rules are quite clear, whether it is a letter of the law or a socially driven process (or both) as neighbors drive by, you can install a Flagpole just like your neighbor or an antenna structure can be approved likely in the back yard.
 Some deed-restricted communities are more flexible than others for ham radio antennas.

 Where to install: This is really quite simple.
 Many ask, "where do I install the antenna?"
 Our reply is always, "on your property!"
-Find the best antenna for you, the best location on your property with the widest horizon-view and furthest away from obstructions (no matter how wide, narrow, far or near), plant it there and forget it.
+Find the best antenna for you, the best location on your property with the widest horizon-view and furthest away from obstructions (no matter how wide, narrow, far, or near), plant it there and forget it.
 It is what it is, right?
 It's that simple.
 The antenna will do the rest.

 Height Restriction: As for HOAs, these communities typically have a height restriction on Flagpoles or Antenna structures.
 This may dictate the height and style of your Greyline DX antenna.
 Sometimes this is the average roof height or your peak roof height.
 Some allow much higher, of course.

 We currently offer 12-16-20-24-28-47-foot vertical self-supporting antennas.
 These vertical dipoles do not require messy ground radials or guy supports and are engineered smarter, stronger, and more elegant than anything on the amateur radio market today.
-There is no need to be concerned about the aesthetics with a Greyline antenna.
+There is no need to be concerned about the aesthetics of a Greyline antenna.

 DX or NVIS (regional coverage).
-We are proud to note here that our vertical dipole antennas have lower angles than a typical ground-mounted vertical lending itself valuable for DX (international) communication.
+We are proud to note here that our vertical dipole antennas have lower angles than a typical ground-mounted vertical lending themselves valuable for DX (international) communication.
 It also is quite popular with various regional emergency services agencies such as MARS and ARES due to the low noise reception levels and the highly efficient 360-degree radiation pattern, lending itself to a strong regional coverage.
 The best of both worlds indeed.

 Low or High Bands: All of our antennas work on all bands (other than our 12' which has a tough time getting to 160M and our 47' which is a little long for a perfect pattern on 10M and 6M, albeit works Real DX there too).